 back to top

-Sturgis Haskins is a long-time activist in Gay and Lesbian communities, and was one of the founders of the annual Maine Gay Symposium started in 1974 at University of Maine, Orono.
-Haskins was a co-founder in 1973 of the Wilde-Stein Club, the first openly Gay student organization at the University of Maine in Orono, and in 1974 was Chair of the first Maine Gay Symposium.
+Sturgis Haskins is a long-time activist in Gay and Lesbian communities and was one of the organizers of the annual Maine Gay Symposium started in 1974 at the University of Maine, Orono.
+Haskins was a co-founder in 1973 of the Wilde-Stein Club, the first openly Gay student organization at the University of Maine in Orono.
 The Papers contain material documenting Haskins’ personal life, pamphlets, correspondence, memorabilia, and information on organizations in which Haskins was interested, and clippings covering topics relating to the Gay and Lesbian communities and homosexuality.
-There are significant runs of Esplanade, Fag Rag, Gay Community News, and Mainely Gay.
-1966-1999 8 ft.
+You can hear an interview with Mr. Haskins HERE.
+1963-2011 24 ft.

 Former director of the Portland Museum of Art, Holverson was a health care activist and AIDS volunteer in Portland from the 1970s onward, and Head of Prevention Education at The AIDS Project from 1994- 1999.
 The Papers contain his working papers and materials from various LGBT & AIDS-related organizations, including the Community Planning Group, Maine Speakout, Maine Gay Men's Chorus, Harbor Masters, and the AIDS Project.
 1987-2002 10 ft.